Frequently Asked Questions

 Lifecycle stages should be reported separately as in the LCBI reporting template.
 In the case where this is not possible due to the values being combined in the EPDs (for example A4 and A5) it is possible to report on the combined values in the template.

 For a bio based product, the biogenic storage is indeed taken into account in the A1-A3 phases (carbon reduction by storage), but also in the C phases of the life cycle (release) - in the end, to simplify, the initially stored carbon is released again.
 With the use of the EN15804+A2 regulation, biogenic carbon is separated from total carbon emissions, and it is this value that needs to be used in the Embodied Carbon calculation part.
 Embodied carbon calculation and Biognic carbon calculation are independent in the methodology.
-The calculation of embodied carbon is given in the methodology and is linked to the carbon storage information of the EPD.

 The more specific the EPD, the more precise will the LCA be.
 If no EPDs are available for a product, generic EPD data are allowed.
 Please see the prioritization order of EPD in part 1.3 of the ANNEX in the methodological framework.